richelbilderbeek/prao_johannes_20251107/reflection.md

 He was good at explaining what we were supposed to do and give help on the assignments.

 ## How can your supervisor be improved?
+Maybe write a bit simpler exercises than the last one that require less time to fit in one day.

 ## What would you do differently next time?
+come in to the last assignment more prepared, for example picking out a subject before starting it

 ## Which tip would you give to future PRAO students?
+Take time to think through and plan the assignments beforehand so you have more time to spend writing and doing the assignment